khanhdang/homepage/about.md

 Khanh N. Dang received his Ph.D. degree from The University of Aizu, Japan in 2017.
 Since 2017, he has been an assistant professor at VNU Key Laboratory for Smart Integrated Systems, VNU University of Engineering and Technology, Vietnam National University Hanoi (VNU), Hanoi Vietnam.
 He was a visiting researcher at University of Aizu in 2019 and 2020-2021.
 Dr. Khanh has served and TPC members of several IEEE conferences and a TPC co-chair for MCSoC-2019, APCCAS-2020 and MCSoC-2021.
 His research interests include System-on-Chips/Network-on-Chips, 3D-ICs, neuromorphic computing, machine learning and fault-tolerant systems.
 He has filed four Japan patents (one pending).

-## Current Appointments

-- *Assistant Prof.* VNU University of Engineering and Technology (VNU-UET), Vietnam National University, Hanoi (VNU), Vietnam

 ## Research Interests

-Current and previous projects can be found in the <a role="button" href="/research" class="btn btn-success btn-sm">research</a> page.

 - System-on-Chips (SoCs)
 - Network-on-Chips (NoCs)